valetechtalks/test-automation-workshop/examples/README.md

 The application gets a list of RSVPs from meetup.com and store in a database of your choice.

-Follow the guidelines below for database schema and ednpoints.
+Follow the guidelines below for database schema and endpoints.

 ## Schema